yueyu19/yueyu.personal/_projects/invgame.md

 ---
 layout: page
 title: Algorithmic Inverse Games
-description: Figuring out what games you are playing
+description:  Inferring What Games You Are Playing
 importance: 1
 category: work
 ---

-Inverse games is about inferring players’ motives from their interaction history.
-What motivates a basketball player’s to make tough shots when double-teamed, or a poker player to call a bluff?
-How can we infer these motives from what they did in the past?
-Inverse games answer these questions—and many others—by mathematically modeling players’ interactions and numerically compute the model parameters that give the best explanations for players’ interaction history.
+Inverse games are about inferring players’ motives from their interaction history.
+What motivates a basketball player to make tough shots when double-teamed, or a poker player to call a bluff?
+Inverse games answer these questions by explaining the players’ past decisions, and help predict the players’ future actions.

+Inverse games include two steps: mathematical modeling players’ interactions and numerically optimizing model parameters.
+In the first step, we develop game theoretical models to explain and predict players’ interactions by combining ideas from control theory, and decision science.
+In the second step, we develop numerical optimization and statistical learning methods to compute parameters that optimally explain observed interaction history.

-Inverse games is also the foundation of incentive design.
-If we can infer what motivates the players’ current decisions, we can infer what future incentive or tax mechanisms will keep them in line.
-For example, by adding proper incentives, we can motivate rovers to choose collision-free maneuvers even though they cost more battery.
+Inverse games are also the foundation of incentive design.
+If we can infer what motivates the players’ decisions, we can infer the incentives that encourage desirable player behavior.
+For example, by adding incentives, we can motivate robots to choose collision-free paths even though they cost more battery.

 <p align = "center">